rustycamper/alfred-translate-workflow/README.md

 # alfred-workflow-google-translate

-**Translate from/to your favourite language using Google Translate.**
+**Translate from/to your favourite language using Google or Microsoft Translate.**

 Usage:
 ---
 * `tr` <query>: translate query.
-* `tr-setkey` <API key>: set your Google Translate API key.
+* `tr-setkey` <API key>: set your API key.
 * `tr-setlang` <language>: set target language (language to translate to).

 *Note*: You won't need to set a source (from) language.
-Google is pretty good at guessing.
+Both Google and Microsoft are pretty good at guessing the origin language.

 Features:
 ---